phscezario/Javascript-Course-Projects/GitHub-User-Search/README.md

 React application to find gitHub user...

-See APP page here: <a href="https://phscezario.github.io/Javascript-Course-Projects/GitHub-User-Search/build/" target="_blank">Click here to preview...</a>
+See APP page here: <a href="https://phscezario.github.io/Javascript-Course-Projects/GitHub-User-Search/build/">Click here to preview...</a>